LearnOnDemandSystems/docs/tms/home.md

           <div class="category">
             <a href="/tms/tms-administrators/self-paced-learning-and-subscriptions/schedule-self-paced-learning.md" class="categoryThread">
               <i class="material-icons light-green">desktop_windows</i>
-              <span class="categoryTitle">How do I schedule self-paced learning for a student?</span>
+              <span class="categoryTitle" title="How do I schedule self-paced learning for a student?">How do I schedule self-paced learning for a student?</span>
             </a>
           </div>
           <div class="category">
             <a href="/tms/tms-administrators/self-paced-learning-and-subscriptions/print-completion-certificates-for-self-pace-learning-by-admin.md" class="categoryThread">
               <i class="material-icons green">desktop_windows</i>
-              <span class="categoryTitle">How can an administrator print completion certificates for self-paced learning?</span>
+              <span class="categoryTitle" title="How can an administrator print completion certificates for self-paced learning?">How can an administrator print completion certificates for self-paced learning?</span>
             </a>
           </div>
           <div class="category">